-21.7.4 FTP over WAN Restrictions
+21.7.4 FTP Restrictions

-FTP over WAN will not work when:
+FTP will not work when:

-- Telnet service is disabled in Secured Client Sets. - The IP address(es) in the Secured Client Sets menu does not match the client IP address.
+- FTP service is disabled in the Access Control screen. - The IP address(es) in the Secured Client Set in the Remote Management screen does not match the client IP address.
 If it does not match, the switch will disconnect the Telnet session immediately.